Dowline1/PFDA-Assignment-2019/README.md

 ## 5. Use of Seeds

-### Mersenne Twister Algorithm
+### Pseudorandom Numbers

+Pseudorandom numbers are approxamated random numbers that are generated by various different comupter softwares, a true random number is selected from a range of numbers with all the numbers in the range having both an equal and also unpredictable probability of being selected.
+Pseudorandom numbers rely on a seed to improve the randomness, these seeds are generally taken from the physical world such as the seconds of the current time on the system clock.

+The process for selecting Pseudorandom numbers is not perfect and the period will repeat itself eventually allowing theoretically for the next number in the sequence to be predicted.
+If properly implemented pseduorandom numbers are generally random enough for most applications that use them.
+Hardware random number generators are capable of producing true random numbers, this is achieved with quite simple devices that sample statistically random noise signals like thermal noise that currently have no known pattern that is predictable.

-The Mersenne Twister algorithm  is currently the most popular method of generating pseudorandom numbers and is distributed widely in many of todays most common methmatical software packages developed in 1997 by Makoto Matsumoto and Takuji Nishimura in Hiroshima University.
+The Mersenne Twister algorithm  is currently the most popular method of generating pseudorandom numbers and is distributed widely in many of todays most common mathmatical software packages, it was developed in 1997 by Makoto Matsumoto and Takuji Nishimura in Hiroshima University.
 The algorithm was designed with the goal of imporving on the flaws of the generators that went before it, giving a far longer period (number of steps before repeating ~(2^19937)-1), very fast at generating with an efficient use of memory.

-Mersenne Twister Paragraph ......................

 ### Seeds in Random Numbers

-### Pseudorandom Numbers

-## Conclusion
+A seed in terms of random numbers is the starting point from which a computer generates a random number sequence, the seed can be any number but is generally derived from the seconds on a computer's system clock.
+When generated in this way the counter for seconds has commenced from Unix time or January 1st 1970, this allows for a huge range of seeds in the region of 0 to +1Billion thus ensuring that the same random see is not used twice.

+Setting a seed to a pre-determined number allows for the random numbers generated to be repeated as the starting point for the sequence will always be the same as the steps that the algorithm takes to generate the sequence although very complicated are the same each time allowing for us to predict each successive number and repeat any experimentation or analysis that we would like to replicate.

+The sequence of pseudorandom number will eventually repeat itself as it follows a pattern, it may take a very large number of successive numbers to be generated before arrivin back at the seed but once we do so we can predict from that point (when we arrive back at the seed) each successive pseudorandom number.
+This concept is quite interesting to me as I am sure that there are some security measures that use pseudorandom numbers in this way to safeguard our data, and it could be possible for the security to be breached.

+Although not 100% secure it is basically secure as the time it would take to figure out the numbers I am sure would outway the benefit as it would take so long, I think of this as a simple 4 digit combination lock it is not entirely secure as there are only 10,000 possible codes but the time taken to trial them all would make it unrealistic for it to be stollen in this way.
+This concept applies also to the random number generator just at a much larger scale.

 ## References